 The exercise of Warrants, and any proceeds we may receive from their exercise, are highly dependent on the price of our Class A Common Stock and the spread between the exercise price of the Warrant and the price of our Class A Common Stock at the time of exercise.
 For example, to the extent that the price of our Class A Common Stock exceeds \$11.50 per share, it is more likely that holders of our Public Warrants and Private Warrants will exercise their warrants.
 If the price of our Common Stock is less than \$11.50 per share, it is unlikely that such holders will exercise their warrants.
-As of November 2, 2022, the closing price of our Class A Common Stock was \$0.5623 per share.
+As of November 9, 2022, the closing price of our Class A Common Stock was \$0.5622 per share.
 There can be no assurance that all of our Warrants will be in the money prior to their expiration.
 Our Public Warrants under certain conditions, as described in the warrant agreement, are redeemable by FFIE at a price of \$0.01 per warrant.
 Our Private Warrants are not redeemable so long as they are held by the initial stockholders and are exercisable on a cashless basis.
 Our ATW NPA Warrants are not redeemable and are exercisable on a cash or cashless basis, and our SPA Warrants are redeemable under certain conditions for \$0.01 per warrant and exercisable on a cash or cashless basis.
 As such, it is possible that we may never generate any cash proceeds from the exercise of our Warrants.
-As of the date of this prospectus, we have neither included nor intend to include any potential cash proceeds from the exercise of our Warrants in our short-term or long-term liquidity projections.
-We will continue evaluate the probability of warrant exercise over the life of our Warrants and the merit of including potential cash proceeds from the exercise thereof in our liquidity projections.
+As of the date of this prospectus, we have neither included nor intend to include any potential cash proceeds from the exercise of our Warrants and the merit of including potential cash proceeds from the exercise thereof in our liquidity projections.